s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 Further, even in a purpose-built study, the participant may deviate from the instructions, or the ground-truth requirements may be too complex to easily communicate to the participant.

-Simulating EEG data for this purpose then becomes a useful option.
+Simulating EEG data and artifacts for this purpose then becomes a useful option.
 Along with reducing the effort that would come along with conducting a full experiment, it also provides the researcher with more control over the artifacts present in the test dataset, in terms of characteristics like variety, frequency of occurrence, distribution over time and space, and so on.

-Some researchers choose to themselves simulate datasets, with artifacts placed at known times or with known properties.
-This adds extra work and leads to a lack of standardization and replicability in synthetic data creation.
-Others prefer to use an off-the-shelf tool developed specifically for simulation, and tailor it to their needs.
-Most of the artifact simulation code currently available is primarily based in MATLAB, which is closed-source and therefore less accessible.
+== Previous work on EEG and artifact simulation <prevwork>
+Synthetic data creation has been a part of several previous studies.
+One possibility for creating a synthetic dataset is to create a physical simulator and to record the data with sensors as in usual EEG studies. #pc[@Yu_Hairston_2021] created the "Open EEG Phantom", an open-source project to allow researchers to create their own dummy head for EEG recording.
+This consists of a phantom head made of materials of varying conductivities to mimic the real human head.
+The phantom head contains several antennae placed at specific locations, and custom electrical signals are broadcast into space through the head via these antennae.
+This can then be used to simulate EEG and various artifacts, depending on the goal of the current study.
+For example, #pc[@s23198214] developed a novel algorithm to remove EEG artifacts.
+In order to validate their algorithm, they created test data by building and using a model head based on the Open EEG Phantom, and broadcasting EEG along with artifacts from eye movements, neck and facial muscles, and walking movements, into the model head.
+For some of these signals, they recorded data specifically for this study, and for others they extracted the EEG and artifact signals from an existing dataset, and broadcast those into the dummy head.

+It is also possible to simulate the data entirely in software.
+For this purpose, EEG simulation packages provide general support to simulate EEG data from brain sources and to add different kinds of random noise to the data @krol_sereega_2018 @BARZEGARAN2019108377 @larson_mne-python_2024 @Schepers2025.

+When creating an artifact-contaminated dataset for a particular study, some researchers choose to create a semi-simulated dataset by obtaining artifact-free recordings (usually by cleaning a regular recording) and then contaminating this data by taking samples of recorded artifacts and projecting them to the scalp electrodes @KLADOS20161004 @couchman2024simulatedeyeblinkartifactremoval @duToit_Venter_van_den_Heever_2021 @anzolinArticle. #pc[@romero_comparative_2008] created a simulated EEG-EOG dataset from a real recorded dataset by calculating a weighted sum of the EEG potentials of certain randomly chosen subjects and the EOG potentials of different randomly chosen subjects.

+Other methods are also possible: #pc[@Mutanen] modelled muscle artifacts from an existing dataset and used their model to simulate further muscle artifacts, and similarly #pc[@KIM2025110465] simulated eye blinks and two muscle artifacts that they identified from empirical data. #pc[@barbara_monopolar_2023] defined and extended their own battery model of the eye to simulate eye movement artifacts. #pc[@leske_reducing_2019] simulated power line noise with fluctuating amplitude and varied on- and offsets for their combined MEG/EEG study.

+However, most of the methods above still rely on real datasets to some extent.
+Furthermore, the simulation itself is not carried out in a standardized way, instead being done either manually by the researcher or via custom scripts.
+Most of the artifact simulation code currently available is primarily based in MATLAB, which is proprietary software and therefore less accessible for future researchers, and the custom scripts themselves may not be made publicly available by their authors.
+The individual researcher's judgement also plays a large role in the output of the simulation, and the reasons behind the choices they make are not always documented.
+Under these conditions, it is difficult to replicate the results of the original researchers.
+Finally, there is a large amount of effort required to create a custom model and simulation process based on the requirements of each individual study.

 Thus, there is a need for a single method for artifact simulation in a standardized and accessible way that is also flexible enough to be customized if so required.

-#ilt[rephrase the last paragraph]

-// Although some work has been done in this area (see @prevwork-simulation), the methods are still not standardized and are dependent on the individual researcher's skills and judgement, making it difficult to exactly reproduce methods used by another researcher.

-#ilt[transition??]

-//

-// #show link: underline

 == Aim and scope of this thesis